emmercm/www/src/blog/_bash-euxo.md

 What a mess!
 We have zero confidence the script did what it was supposed to, and worse, it may have had dangerous side effects.

 The answer?
-[Bash shell options](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html).
+[POSIX shell options](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/V3_chap02.html#tag_19_26).
 You should set these options at the top of every Bash script, directly after the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)):

 ```shell
 set -euo pipefail